tacodevs/taskcollect/README.md

   * Go
   * Make

 TaskCollect has very simple build and deployment mechanisms.
-Simply clone this Git repository, enter its `src/` subdirectory, and run `make configure` and `make`:
+Simply clone this Git repository, enter its `src/` subdirectory, and run `make`:

 ```
 git clone https://codeberg.org/kvo/taskcollect.git
 cd taskcollect/src/
-make configure
 make
 ```

 If all the build dependencies are installed and no errors occur, the folder `prg/` should appear in the root folder of the repository, containing executable programs for all major operating systems and CPU architectures.

+From here, deployment is simple:

+  1. Copy the contents of the `res/` folder into `$home/res/taskcollect/` where `$home` is the current user's home directory.

+  2. Obtain a Google OAuth 2.0 client ID and save it to `$home/res/taskcollect/` (see `doc/en/cmd/taskcollect` for more info)

-From here, deployment is easy: simply run the program for your OS and CPU, and the web server will start.
-For more information about the deployment and running of TaskCollect, see `doc/en/cmd/taskcollect`.
+  3. Run the program for your OS and CPU, and the web server will start.

 TaskCollect is ***not*** production-ready and should not be deployed to the public yet.
 When it is, TaskCollect and its host system should be protected by a strong firewall to prevent damage from bad actors.